 • 3.
 It appears that the hash value(s) of the original record are expected to be stated, rather than those of the copy (or “computer output”) actually produced before the court.
 This raises several questions, including: how is the court to verify the authenticity of the copy, if only the original’s HASH is referenced?

-Possible Counter Arguments
+Possible Counter Arguments (This author does not subscribe)

 • First: The “form A” itself requires Hash Value Certificate.